OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 #### OWASP MASVS

-- V6.2: "All inputs from external sources and the user are validated and if necessary sanitized.
-This includes data received via the UI, IPC mechanisms such as intents, custom URLs, and network sources."
-- V7.1: "The app is signed and provisioned with valid certificate."
+- MSTG-CODE-1: "The app is signed and provisioned with valid certificate."
-- V7.2: "The app has been built in release mode, with settings appropriate for a release build (e.g. non-debuggable)."
+- MSTG-CODE-2: "The app has been built in release mode, with settings appropriate for a release build (e.g. non-debuggable)."
-- V7.3: "Debugging symbols have been removed from native binaries."
+- MSTG-CODE-3: "Debugging symbols have been removed from native binaries."
-- V7.4: "Debugging code has been removed, and the app does not log verbose errors or debugging messages."
+- MSTG-CODE-4: "Debugging code has been removed, and the app does not log verbose errors or debugging messages."
-- V7.5: "All third party components used by the mobile app, such as libraries and frameworks, are identified, and checked for known vulnerabilities."
+- MSTG-CODE-5: "All third party components used by the mobile app, such as libraries and frameworks, are identified, and checked for known vulnerabilities."
-- V7.6: "The app catches and handles possible exceptions."
+- MSTG-CODE-6: "The app catches and handles possible exceptions."
-- V7.7: "Error handling logic in security controls denies access by default."
+- MSTG-CODE-7: "Error handling logic in security controls denies access by default."
-- V7.8: "In unmanaged code, memory is allocated, freed and used securely."
+- MSTG-CODE-8: "In unmanaged code, memory is allocated, freed and used securely."
-- V7.9: "Free security features offered by the toolchain, such as byte-code minification, stack protection, PIE support and automatic reference counting, are activated."
+- MSTG-CODE-9: "Free security features offered by the toolchain, such as byte-code minification, stack protection, PIE support and automatic reference counting, are activated."

 #### CWE